 Adeniyi Olukan was as a punishment exiled in Ikoyi and he died there.
 The manner in which Adeniyi Olukan was removed from the throne of Ogbomoso left the town with no Oba till the early 19th century when Fulani incursion from the North was at its inception.

 9. BAALE/AARE TOYEJE AKANNI ALEBIOSU (1811 – 1831)

-The reign of Baale/Aare Ona Kakanfo, Toyeje Akanni nicknamed Alebiosu (one who shines like the moon) is important because his ascension to the throne of Ogbomoso had far reaching results and effects not only on the course of history of Ogbomoso but on Oyo Empire as a whole.
+The reign of Baale/Aare Ona Kakanfo, Toyeje Akanni nicknamed Alebiosu (one who shines like the moon) is important because his ascension to the throne of Ogbomoso had far-reaching results and effects not only on the course of the history of Ogbomoso but on Oyo Empire as a whole.

-Adebo and Maku who came to the throne as Alaafin made spirited effort with no success to checkmate Afonja’s excessive inordinate ambition to gain freedom, was already power drunk allied with Alimi the Fulani Mallam for spiritual assistance and military help as will be seen became his undoing.
+Adebo and Maku who came to the throne as Alaafin made a spirited effort with no success to checkmate Afonja’s excessive inordinate ambition to gain freedom, was already power-drunk allied with Alimi the Fulani Mallam for spiritual assistance and military help as will be seen became his undoing.

 Toyeje became the Otun Aare before becoming Baale of Ogbomoso.
 After the death of Afonja, he became the baale of Ogbomoso and Aare Ona Kakanfo of Yorubaland.

 As a shrewd, brave, forceful, strong-hearted and purposeful leader, Toyeje fought many wars some of which are: Ogede war (1824), Mugba Mugba war (1825), Battle Of Pamo, Battle Of Ede, etc.